Overview

 your employer retirement plan or other qualified retirement account (“Plan”).

-When appropriate, we may recommend that you withdraw the assets from your employer’s Plan and
+When appropriate, we may recommend that you withdraw the assets from your employer’s Plan

-governing retirement accounts.
+laws governing retirement accounts.

-If you elect to roll Plan assets to an IRA under our management, we will charge you an asset-based fee
+If you elect to roll Plan assets to an IRA under our management, we will charge you an asset-based

-right to consult with other financial professionals.
+rollover and the right to consult with other financial professionals.

 Clients should thoroughly evaluate the material considerations used in making a rollover decision,